Manhunter (film): Pre-production

 The film was originally going to be called Red Dragon, like the novel.
 Michael Mann, who called the new title "inferior," said that producer Dino De Laurentiis made the change after Michael Cimino's film Year of the Dragon, produced by De Laurentiis, bombed at the box office in 1985.
 William Petersen has commented that another reason for the change was to avoid any suggestion that it might be a martial arts film.
-"At the time, Bruce Lee was knocking out Dragon movies, and Dino, in his wisdom, decided people would think it was a kung-fu movie," he later recalled.
 Brian Cox, who played jailed killer Hannibal Lecktor, has also expressed disdain for the film's title, calling it "bland" and "cheesy."
 The word manhunter appeared in Stephen King's influential review of the Red Dragon novel published by The Washington Post in late 1981.

 David Lynch was an early consideration for the director's role, having still been under contract to De Laurentiis after making Dune.
 However, Lynch rejected the role after finding the story to be "violent and completely degenerate."

 William Petersen worked with the Chicago Police Department Violent Crimes Unit and the FBI Violent Crimes Unit in preparation for the role of Will Graham, talking to the officers and reading some of their crime files.
 He spoke to the investigators on the Richard Ramirez case about how they coped with the effects these disturbing cases had on them and how they learned to "compartmentalize" their working and personal lives.
 "Of course you don't really turn it off," he recalled.
 "At the end of the day, even if you're just a regular policeman, it takes a toll."

 During the three years he spent working on the script, Michael Mann also spent time with the FBI's Behavioral Science Unit, where he claimed to have met people very like the character of Will Graham.
 This level of research led Brent E. Turvey to describe the film as "one of the most competent blends of cutting-edge forensic science and criminal profiling at the time."
 Mann also spent several years corresponding with imprisoned murderer Dennis Wayne Wallace.
 Wallace had been motivated by his obsession for a woman he barely knew, and believed that Iron Butterfly's "In-A-Gadda-Da-Vida" was "their song."
 This connection inspired Mann to include the song in the film.